 Accidents happen to the best of us.
 You can take every precaution imaginable to keep your car in pristine condition, but no amount of preparation can prevent the occasional run in with a falling tree branch, flash flood, hailstorm, runaway shopping cart, or your classic fender bender.
 Should you find yourself in such an unfortunate predicament, you’ll want to consult with your insurance agent and, depending on the severity of the damage, you may find yourself with a totaled automobile.

-So what happens when your car is totaled?
+After a body shop totals out your car, then what happens next?
 In most cases, it means you’re going car shopping.
 Basically, your insurance company will buy your totaled vehicle from you with the assumption that you’ll put that money toward a new set of wheels.
 If your vehicle isn’t totaled, your insurance will help cover the cost of repairs.

 But How Do Insurance Companies Decide If My Car Is Totaled?